Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     In the `Topic` field, enter `/scan`.

-- For messages with stamped headers, there is an option to customize the coordinate frame tracking per visualization.
-This is set via the `TF Tracking Settings`; click it to expand the options.
+- For messages with stamped headers, we need to specify how we want the visualizations to be drawn with respect to the TF tree.
+This is done via the `TF Tracking Settings`; click it to expand the options.

-    To create each drawing as children of respective *frame_id* GameObjects, change the `Type` to `Track Latest`.
+    In this case, we want the laser scan to be drawn with respect to the most recent transform we have for its parent: Turtlebot's `base_scan`.
+To do so, change the `Type` to `Track Latest`.
 The `TF Topic` should be left as the default `/tf`.

+    > Because the TF Tracking Type is set to Track Latest, in your scene Hierarchy, you can expand the `map` frame GameObject all the way down to find the `base_scan/Drawing/PointCloud` object.
+Learn more about TF tracking options in the [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

 - Enter Play mode.
 Open the HUD's `Topics` tab again, and click `3D` toggle for `/scan`.
 The laser scan message should now be drawing and updating!

-    > Because the TF Tracking Type is set to Track Latest, in your scene Hierarchy, you can expand the `map` frame GameObject all the way down to find the `base_scan/Drawing/PointCloud` object.
-Learn more about TF tracking options in the [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

 We can continue to customize this visualization during runtime.
 Return to `DefaultVisualizationSuite/sensor_msgs/LaserScan`.